PdxCodeGuild/Full-Stack-Day-Class/notes/py-casting.md

 # Basic Casting

-Python gives you types to change the type of a value, keeping the meaning _as close as possible_.
+Python gives you built-in functions to change the type of a value, keeping the meaning _as close as possible_.
 These functions are called **casting functions**.

 The functions are named after the type you _want_.